-Board-Certified by the National Board of Certified Counselors (NBCC) and licensed in OR, WA and PA, MaryJane works with individuals, couples and families who want to become more solid in order to diminish anxiety and stress.
+Board-Certified by the National Board of Certified Counselors (NBCC) and licensed in OR, WA and PA, MaryJane works with individuals, couples and families who want to manage their anxiety and stress with more savvy.
 She specializes in trauma recovery of all kinds, sub-specializing in the trauma recovery from sexual abuse, and she also facilitates therapy groups for both men and women for a variety of issues.

-MaryJane graduated in 2005 from The Seattle School of Theology & Psychology with a Masters degree in counseling, and from Ashland University in 1994 with a Masters degree in education.
+MaryJane graduated in 2022 with a Ph.D. in Marriage & Family Therapy from Northcentral University, after earning a Master’s degree in counseling in 2005 from The Seattle School of Theology & Psychology, and a Master’s Degree in education from Ashland University in 1994.
 She taught high school English for six years, and then left the profession to pursue her heart’s true desire: counseling.
 As she completed coursework for her counseling degree, MaryJane counseled theft offenders in a cognitive restructuring program at Theft Talk Counseling Service, and in January, 2004, she joined Columbia Counseling Associates.
 Then in July 2008, MaryJane moved her office to a location closer to the city of Portland.
-In April 2014, she moved to the Philly area where she grew up, in order to practice family systems principles within the context of her family of origin.
+In April 2014, she moved to the Philly area where she grew up, in order to practice family systems principles within the context of her own family of origin.
 In 2017, MaryJane returned to her counseling practice in Portland.

-In 2018, MaryJane returned to grad school to earn her PhD in Marriage & Family Therapy.
-While completing her doctoral degree, MaryJane fulfilled the requirements for licensure as a Marriage & Family Therapist (LMFT).
-In 2020, she founded Family School International, a non-profit organization that brings family systems education to family leaders (parents, grandparents, child care providers, teachers), much like Doctors Without Borders, but for the well-being of whole families.
+In 2020, MaryJane founded Family School International, a non-profit organization that brings family systems education to family leaders (parents, grandparents, child care providers, teachers), much like Doctors Without Borders, but for the well-being of whole families.

 MaryJane describes what she does as a therapist not only as her “dream job” but as her “calling.”
 An abuse survivor herself, MaryJane is constantly amazed and grateful to see her own pain being redeemed in the lives of others.